grief-counselling-kitchener-waterloo.jpg

 We have been misled when it comes to grief.
 It doesn't follow a timeline and there aren't five stages that we have to check off before we're "better."
 Whether it's the loss of a loved one, a pet, a relationship, or even a job, there is no universal roadmap towards healing.

 Grief is an isolating experience because of a culture that dictates we should move past the pain as quickly as possible, find hope in it, and move on as if it never happened.
 Even the medical model suggests that there is something disordered in grieving for longer than a few weeks after a loss.
-Simply put - that's bullshit.
+Simply put - that's not true.
 The loss of a loved one rocks our world, can challenge our belief system, throws off what we thought our lives would look like, and is an intensely personal process in terms of healing.
-No one but you gets to determine how you grieve, how long it hurts, and how you make sense of the loss.
+No one but you gets to determine how you grieve and how you make sense of the loss.

 Resources